 American Rugby Model connection: emphasis on technical perfection in the various catch and pass skills.
 Create standard tests to measure and monitor improvements in these skills at pace.

-We cannot fail defensively because lack of information.
+We cannot fail defensively because of lack of information.
 Defensive principles, including tracking / tackling, need to be ingrained in every rugby training session in the United States at all levels of the LTAD.